lucasxu777/Wavelet-Transform-Enhanced-Facial-Emotional-VLM/readme.md

 The annotations are trustworthy since each video clip is analyzed then given label by 11 trained staff, and this is one of the main reason that I want to use this dataset.
 Also, there are clean labels here, which is the other important factor here as we know the better the data quality the higher chance we can get more robust and better results from models when they make predictions.

+This data set has pre-processed frames for each video clip in 224 x 224 resolution.
+I plan to use 50% (~5k) of the full dataset here due to technlogy limitation and follow a 80-10-10 train/test/val pattern for performance evaluation.

 2. FERV39K: https://openaccess.thecvf.com/content/CVPR2022/papers/Wang_FERV39k_A_Large-Scale_Multi-Scene_Dataset_for_Facial_Expression_Recognition_in_CVPR_2022_paper.pdf
 The open dataset, FERV39K, a large-scale multi-scene dataset, coined as FERV39k.
 This dataset is novel due to the following